WalkingInTheLight/HuangmeiSinger/README.md

-# A Dataset for Synthesizing Huangmei Opera Singing
+# HuangmeiSinger: A Dataset and A Branchformer-Diffusion Model for Huangmei Opera Synthesis

 ## Environments